Skip to main content Accessibility information

 View full profile

-Alex is a qualified speech and language therapist and academic and has been working as a part-time lecturer at Plymouth Marjon University since 2009.
+Alex is a qualified speech and language therapist and academic and has been working as a lecturer at Plymouth Marjon University since 2009.
 Her clinical specialisms are communication and swallowing disorders associated with learning disabilities, mental health and stammering.
-Her current teaching role broadly includes professional knowledge and skills (year 2), lifelong disabilities, mental illness, stamnmering & developmental eating and drinking disorders.
+Her current teaching role broadly includes professional knowledge and skills (year 2), lifelong disabilities, mental illness, stammering & developmental eating and drinking disorders.
 She is a professional tutor for Year 2 of the SLT programme, supporting students on placement.

 Fees and funding

-Fees UK students: £9,250 per annum
+Fees UK students: £9,535 per annum

 Fees for International students: £14,600 per annum